pachyderm/pachyderm/doc/fundamentals/spouts.md

 with that server in it is in the [kafka example](https://github.com/pachyderm/pachyderm/tree/master/examples/kafka).

 Assuming that's been done,
 we might define the specification for the spout something like this.
+The `overwrite` property on the spout is `false` by default;
+setting it to `true` would be like having the `--overwrite` flag specified on every `pachctl put file`.

 ```json
 {